 This allows the VLAN status for each of the Switch's ports to be viewed by VLAN.
 This window displays the ports on the Switch that are currently Egress or Tag ports.
-To view the following table, open the Monitoring folder and click the VLAN Status Link.
+To view the following table, click Monitoring > VLAN Status.